 - Be careful with how much you flour your surface when rolling these out.
 I actually ended up using a little bit too much when I made these for the photos.
-It doesn’t have an affect on the actual taste and outcome but if you want to avoid white flour dust settling on the dark biscuits then don’t go overboard (like me).
+It doesn’t have an effect on the actual taste and outcome but if you want to avoid white flour dust settling on the dark biscuits then don’t go overboard.

 - Make sure to allow for the biscuits to cool for at least 5 minutes before transferring them to a cool surface

 - The filling should be fairly soft (room temperature) when filling the biscuits.
 If the filling is too hard then the biscuits could crack as you sandwich them together.